Exam Marking Jobs - Become an Examiner or Moderator

 Boost your income

-We offer our Examiners and Moderators a competitive pay package for the work undertaken and we also cover any travel expenses to attend meetings.
+We offer our Examiners and Moderators a competitive pay package for the work undertaken and we also cover any travel expenses to attend meetings if required.
 Where applicable, accommodation may also be covered.
 Terms and conditions apply.

-To become an Examiner or Moderator, you will need to meet the criteria outlined below:
+To be considered for our exam marking jobs or to become an Examiner or Moderator, you will need to meet the criteria outlined below:

-to be a current or retired teacher or lecturer with at least three full terms recent teaching experience in the subject you are applying for
+to be a current or retired teacher or lecturer with teaching and assessment experience in the subject and level you are applying for

 suitable academic qualifications in the subject, such as a degree and a teaching qualification